 Entrepreneurship and innovation courses

-The Mike Ilitch School of Business offers Entrepreneurship and Innovation courses throughout the year.
+The Mike Ilitch School of Business offers entrepreneurship and innovation courses throughout the year.
 These courses are open to every major and to business and non-business students.
-In addition to the introductory course, this spring and summer we will offer courses covering all kinds of exciting EI topics, including:
+Some unique courses include:

 • EI 5900/7800, Social Entrepreneurship: Designed for students who are thinking about starting or scaling a social enterprise, as well as those students who are just curious about the field and who want to explore career opportunities.
 Entrepreneurship applied to protracted social problems like poverty, food insecurity and sustainability.